 - Interpreter: This is the path to the Python interpreter.
 This works also with virtual or conda envs on Mac.
 If you use conda envs on Windows, then use Conda Path and Conda Env below instead.
 Examples: "C:\Python35\pythonw.exe" or "/usr/local/bin/python3.5".
-An empty field defaults to pythonw that expects the interpreter to be set in the PATH on Windows or .bash\profile on Mac. - PYTHONPATH: If the source file of your code is not found, add the path here. - Conda Path: If you are on Windows and use Anaconda or Miniconda, then type here the path to your installation, e.g. C:\Users\Username\Miniconda3 or %USERPROFILE%\Anaconda.
+An empty field defaults to pythonw that expects the interpreter to be set in the PATH on Windows or .bash_profile on Mac.
+Note that in the settings, this is stored as Interpreter_Win or Interpreter_Mac, respectively, see below! - PYTHONPATH: If the source file of your code is not found, add the path here. - Conda Path: If you are on Windows and use Anaconda or Miniconda, then type here the path to your installation, e.g. C:\Users\Username\Miniconda3 or %USERPROFILE%\Anaconda.
 NOTE that you need at least conda 4.6!
 You also need to set Conda Env, see next point. - Conda Env: If you are on Windows and use Anaconda or Miniconda, type here the name of your conda env, e.g. base for the base installation or myenv for a conda env with the name myenv.

-Note that this requires you to either leave the Interpreter blank or set it to one of python or pythonw.

-- UDF Modules: Names of Python modules (without .py extension) from which the UDFs are being imported.
+Note that this requires you to either leave the Interpreter blank or set it to one of python or pythonw. - UDF Modules: Names of Python modules (without .py extension) from which the UDFs are being imported.
 Separate multiple modules by ";".
+Example: UDF_MODULES = "common_udfs;

-Example: UDF\MODULES = "common\udfs; myproject" The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in .py. - Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging. - RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
+myproject" The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in .py.

+- Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging. - RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
 This will be faster, as the interpreter doesn't shut down after each call. - Restart UDF Server: This shuts down the UDF Server/Python interpreter.
-It'll be restarted upon the next function call.
+It'll be restarted upon the next function call. - Show Console: Check the box in the ribbon or set the config to TRUE if you want the command prompt to pop up.
+This only has an effect on Windows and the combination UDF + Conda currently forces the console to be shown.